Community Review Panel

 Reports of panel reviews are produced by Frame Projects and summarise the comments and advice provided by the panel and provide clear recommendations on the suitability of proposals to an area and the needs of its communities.
 Reports are used to inform pre-application design and discussions, and decision making by Dacorum Officers and Councillors.

-The panel reviewed six schemes in 2020.
-Two of these schemes have been submitted for planning, and the panel’s comments are available on the page links below (under "Design and Access Statement"):
+The panel have reviewed 10 schemes in the 2020-2021 period.
+An example of two of these schemes that have been submitted for planning, and the panel’s comments, are available on the page links below (under "Design and Access Statement"):

-More information, including the panel’s terms of reference, can be found in the Community Review Panel Handbook (PDF 8MB).
+More information, including the panel’s terms of reference, can be found in the Community Review Handbook:

 If you have any queries or would like to be kept up to date with Community Review Panel news, please email firstname.lastname@example.org.